ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ### Test Pyramid

-The classis test pyramid, as show in the image below, has 3 layers: UI, Service and Unit.
+The classis test pyramid, as show in the image below, has three layers: UI, Service and Unit.

 ![Test Pyramid](../../../../../images/where-to-position-specflow-in-the-test-pyramid/test-pyramid.png)

 The higher the layer in the pyramid, the higher the integration and coverage of your tests.
 But tests will also be slower and more fragile.
-The lower the layer in the pyramid, the higher the isolation, speed and stability of your tests.
+The lower the layer in the pyramid, the higher the isolation, speed, and stability of your tests.
 The coverage per test will be lower though.

 Considering these factors, it is recommended to have automated tests covering all layers.
 Most tests should be automated on the lowest layer.
 Fewer tests will be automated on the Service layer and even less on the UI layer.
 By following this approach, we create a balance between comprehensive test coverage and efficient test execution.

-Let's first reacap the test pyramids key layers.
+Let's first recap the test pyramids key layers.

 #### UI Tests